m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 In the case of the "Clustering BioTrove" dataset with ~50k images and **only** family labels provided (in addition to unique identifier hash ids), the contrastive learning approach was a way to leverage the taxonomic family labels that were provided.
 Every other extraction method I used was simply a frozen ResNet50 model with pretrained ImageNet weights.
 No labels or supervised learning could be leveraged in those methods.
 With this approach however, I was able to create a supervised learning context, where family-labels being the same or different impacted the weights of the base ResNet50 model.
 In this way, I was able to tune the weights of the model, starting from the pre-trained ImageNet weights, to some extent to my specific data - the BioTrove subset.

-Finally, let's discuss the visualization of image embeddings.
+Finally, let's discuss the **visualization of image embeddings**.
 As stated before, image embeddings extracted through each of the four previously-mentioned approaches, were reduced to two dimensions so that they could be ploted and visualized.
 This dimension-reductionality was done using the UMAP library in Python.
 These two-dimensional embeddings were then plotted using the seaborn library in Python.
 It is important to note that the UMAP parameters were kept **constant** for visualization.

 ![UMAP parameters](umap_params.png)

+**Visualizations of embeddings by extraction method:**

+### Single-layer ResNet50 feature extraction

+!(Single-layer ResNet50 feature extraction

+### Double-layer ResNet50 feature extraction

+!(Double-layer ResNet50 feature extraction

+### Double-layer ResNet101 feature extraction
+!(Double-layer ResNet101 feature extraction

+### Double-layer ResNet50 + supervised contrastive feature extraction
+!(Double-layer ResNet50 + supervised contrastive feature extraction